 After initial recognition, these are measured at amortised cost using the effective interest method.

 Discounting is omitted where the effect of discounting is immaterial.
-The Group's cash and cash equivalents and trade receivables fall into this category of financial instruments.
+The Group's cash and cash equivalents, short- term investments and trade receivables fall into this category of financial instruments.